Nursing Interventions for Acute Pain Management

 Physical Exam

-If appropriate, the physical exam should also be abbreviated and limited to what is relevant to the patient's pain.
-Make sure to get a set of vital signs and then examine the area that is causing pain.
+If appropriate, the physical exam should also be abbreviated and limited to what is relevant to the patient’s pain.
+Make sure to get a set of vital signs and then examine the area causing pain.

 • Look for redness/swelling/warmth of the skin.